neoaggelos/exCeption/README.txt

 Features
 ================================================================================

++ Nested try-catch blocks allowed.
 + You can throw any type of exception.
 + There is a built-in type for handling exceptions 'struct exception_t'.
 + Uses the well-known C++ syntax.
 + Written in ANSI C, works everywhere.

-- No nested try-catch blocks allowed.
 - No multiple catch blocks allowed for different types of exceptions.